zhubao315/learn-agentic-ai/01_openai_agents/17_daca_local_dev/03_microservices_with_fastapi/readme.md

    This will open two separate Command Prompt windows, each running one of the microservices.

 ### 📝 Notes
-- Both scripts utilize `uv run fastapi dev` to start the FastAPI applications in development moe.
+- Both scripts utilize `uv run fastapi dev` to start the FastAPI applications in development mode.
 - Ensure that each microservice directory contains a valid `pyproject.toml` file with the necessary configuratios.
 - If you encounter issues with dependencies, consider running `uv sync` in each microservice directory to synchronize dependencies as specified in the `pyproject.toml` fils.